lantun/DGElasticPullToRefresh-add-pull-up-/README.md

-# DGElasticPullToRefresh
+# DGElasticPullToRefresh-add-pull-up- depend on DGElasticPullToRefresh
-Elastic pull to refresh compontent developed in Swift
+Elastic pull&up to refresh compontent developed in Swift

 Inspired by this Dribbble post: [Pull Down to Refresh](https://dribbble.com/shots/2232385-Pull-Down-to-Refresh) by [Hoang Nguyen](https://dribbble.com/Hoanguyen)